 Tip: You can add an Elimination (single or double) to any Round Robin.
 Just tap Add Playoffs from the bottom of any League Round Robin schedule.

-Next, you'll be viewing your schedule.
+After setup creates games, you'll be viewing your schedule.
 Tap Edit to change your schedule's setup, and use the ← View back link in the pills to return to the schedule view.
 This Edit section is only visible to you and any managers you add.
+The guided setup guide does not reopen after games are created.
 Let's go through it step by step:

 You can rename each team and add a logo.
-Also, add or remove teams.
+Before games are created, use Participants and venue in the setup guide to set the number of teams or players.
+After games are created, changing the number of teams is a larger setup change because the matchups depend on it.
+If scores are already entered, remove the scores first or make a new schedule.
 Tip: tap the "Quick edit all names" button below the list of teams to rename them all at once.

 You can rename each court, plus add or remove courts.
 If your schedule has multiple courts, the court/field name will show on every game.
 If you only have one court/field, we'll still show it if you rename it from the default (for example, "Field 1" → "Lower Field").